 - nTask has most features you need and has implemented them to a high standard.
 It offers kanban boards, Gantt charts, time-tracking, meeting management, you name it.

 In short, nTask is attractive for people and businesses looking for a solid, versatile project and task management tool (see the difference between task management vs project management).
 Rather than build a sprawling piece of software that does everything more or less decently, it focuses on just a few features and pulls them off well.
 If that sounds like you, we recommend you give it a shot.

-However, thanks to some minor niggles, it falls slightly short of industry leaders like monday.com or Asana, which can simply do more and do it a little better.
-Also, the free plan is less complete than that of others, meaning nTask won’t make it to the top spot in our best free project management software roundup.
+However, thanks to some minor niggles, our project management experts rate it slightly short of industry leaders like monday.com or Asana, which can simply do more and do it a little better, as you can see in our best project management software roundup and best free project management software list.
 Still, though, there’s a lot to like, so let’s get started.

 nTask is a project and task management tool from the United States.
 It will help you manage tasks and projects, so you and your team can get more done.